rust-lang/book/second-edition/nostarch/chapter17.md

 ### Requesting a Review of the Post Changes its State

 Next up is requesting a review of a post, which should change its state from `Draft` to `PendingReview`.
-We want `post` to have a public method named `request_review` that will take a mutable reference to `self`.
-Then we’re going to call a `request_review` method on the state that we’re holding, and that `request_review` method will consume the current state and return a new state.
-In order to be able to consume the old state, the state `request_review` method needs to take ownership of the state value.
+We want `Post` to have a public method named `request_review` that will take a mutable reference to `self`.
+Then we’re going to call an internal `request_review` method on the state that we’re holding, and this second `request_review` method will consume the current state and return a new state.
+In order to be able to consume the old state, the second `request_review` method needs to take ownership of the state value.
 This is where the `Option` comes
-in: we’re going to take the `Some` value out of the `state` field and leave a `None` in its place since Rust doesn’t let us have unpopulated fields in structs.
+in: we’re going to `take` the `Some` value out of the `state` field and leave a `None` in its place since Rust doesn’t let us have unpopulated fields in structs.
 Then we’ll set the post’s `state` value to the result of this operation.
 Listing 17-15 shows this code: